-The research also claimed that Viator continues to lead when it comes to bookings and revenue, bringing in 10 times the bookings of Civitatis and more than six-and-a-half times the bookings brought in by Expedia.
+The research also claims that Viator continues to lead when it comes to bookings and revenue, bringing in 10 times the bookings of Civitatis and more than six-and-a-half times the bookings brought in by Expedia.

 Survey participants were also asked which OTAs bring the best return for their business, with Viator coming out top at 41pc.

 Interesting to note was Google Trips coming in second with 17pc of the vote.
 More than 62pc of respondents also said they would consider becoming resellers themselves.